MichaBrugger/conway_game_of_life/ReadMe.md

 - Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.

-It's honestly pretty fascinating to see how from such a simple set, very complex structures can evolve.
+It's honestly pretty fascinating to see how from such a simple set of rules, pretty complex structures and patterns can evolve.

 ## Sources